cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Latest changes:
 New:
-- AI no longer builds with all WarFactories at the same time.
+- AI no longer builds with all factories at the same time.
 It's using primary factory now and can switch between them.
 (Like Humans)
   (This also gives a huge performance boost for the engine that fixes the cannot build issue for human in late games!!!)